 Figure 14 shows MOM tsunami inundation for the greater Panama City, FL region, which includes barrier peninsulas connecting to the mainland surrounding St. Andrew Bay in the coastal panhandle of Florida.
-This region experiences widespread tsunami inundation with significant (greater than 6.3 m \approx 21 ft) inundation depth at the beachfront and overtopping the dune system.
+This region experiences widespread tsunami inundation with significant (greater than 6.3 m ≈ 21 ft) inundation depth at the beachfront and overtopping the dune system.
 Inundation depths of up to 1.5 m (5 ft) are seen reaching 5 km (3 mi) inland of the beachfront.
 This is most likely due to water traveling from low-lying areas northwest of Panama City Beach.
 Inundation also originates from inland waterways such as the Grand Lagoon.

-Figure 15 shows the best-match hurricane category and Fig. 16 shows $\Delta \zeta$ for the best-match hurricane category for Panama City.
+Figure 15 shows the best-match hurricane category and Figure 16 shows $\Delta \zeta$ for the bestmatch hurricane category for Panama City.
 Overall, tsunami inundation is comparable to a major hurricane throughout most of this domain.
-Throughout most of the beachfront area and reaching well inland, tsunami inundation is significantly higher than that

-Fig. 21 Hurricane category which produces inundation at high tide that best matches the MOM tsunami inundation shown in Fig. 20 for the northern greater Tampa-St. Petersburg-Clearwater area.
-The contours drawn and labeled are at -2, -4, and -6 m levels of a Category 5 hurricane (up to 8.5 m \approx 28 ft higher than the storm surge inundation in some beach areas).
+Throughout most of the beachfront area and reaching well inland, tsunami inundation is significantly higher than that of a Category 5 hurricane (up to 8.5 m ≈ 28 ft higher than the storm surge inundation in some beach areas).
 Comparable hurricane category steadily decreases from Category 5 to Category 2 moving north starting approximately 4 km (2.5 mi) inland.
 Around the Grand Lagoon, tsunami inundation is on the order of a Category 3-5 hurricane, and across St. Andrew Bay along the mainland coast, tsunami inundation is comparable to Category 2-3 levels.